Fujifilm X-M1 vs X20

-The Fujifilm X-M1 and the Fujifilm X20 are two digital cameras that were announced, respectively, in June 2013 and January 2013.
+The Fujifilm X-M1 and the Fujifilm X20 are two digital cameras that were revealed to the public, respectively, in June 2013 and January 2013.
 The X-M1 is a mirrorless interchangeable lens camera, while the X20 is a fixed lens compact.
-The cameras are based on an APS-C (X-M1) and a 2/3 sensor.
-The X-M1 has a resolution of 16 megapixel, whereas the X20 provides 12 MP.
+The cameras are based on an APS-C (X-M1) and a 2/3 (X20) sensor.
+The X-M1 has a resolution of 16 megapixels, whereas the X20 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is somewhat larger (4 percent) than the Fujifilm X-M1.
 In this context, it is worth noting that neither the X-M1 nor the X20 are weather-sealed.